Project-Cartographer/DaeConverter/README.md

 * __Incomplete__
 	* collada dumping function
 	* collada loading function(its in alpha stage,therefore not error free)
+	* calculation of vertex binormals,tangents(for proper lightning)
+	* Traingle Strip optimization(for custom skies)

 ## Contributing ##
 Contributions are welcome, MSVC 2015 is currently used to build the app, and is therefore the recommended IDE.